Q&A: What you need to know about the coronavirus

-While there are no confirmed cases of COVID-19 within West Virginia, surrounding states have been affected and health officials here say it’s nearly inevitable — we will see the coronavirus within our state.
+While there were no confirmed cases of COVID-19 within West Virginia by the Independent Herald print deadline, surrounding states have been affected and health officials here say it’s nearly inevitable — we will see the coronavirus within our state.

 If you are in West Virginia and need more information on the coronavirus, visit coronavirus.wv.gov, or call the state’s 24/7 toll free hot line at 800-887-4304.